nllz/IRTF-HRPC/draft-political.md

 Conclusion
 ==========

 Economics, competition, collaboration, openness, and political impact have been an inherent part of the work of the IETF since its early beginnings, by its nature as standards developing organization, through the contributions of the members of the Internet community, and because the ordering effect the Internet has on society.
-Whereas there might not be agreement in the Internet community on what the specific political nature is of technological development, it is undispited that standards and protocols are both product of a political process, and they can also be used for political means.
+Whereas there might not be agreement in the Internet community on what the specific political nature is of technological development, it is undisputed that standards and protocols are both product of a political process, and they can also be used for political means.
 Whereas there is no need for a unified philosophy of Internet protocols, it is in the benefit of the IETF, the Internet and arguably society at large to take this into account in the standards development process.

 The way forward
 ===============